Enabling human-centric notification experiences using Microsoft Graph notifications

 Today, users can access your applications and services via a wide variety of platforms and form factors.
 This mix of devices requires that you understand and support multiplatform notification systems, map users to endpoints, and maintain notification state across devices.

 Most other notification systems eliminate the need to understand and target platform-specific push notification systems, but are still designed to target each device.
-Microsoft Graph notifications provide a human-centric approach that gives you the ability to target your users across any and all device endpoints.
+The Microsoft Graph notifications platform provides a human-centric approach that gives you the ability to target your users across any and all device endpoints.

 Why integrate with Microsoft Graph notifications?

-Microsoft Graph notifications provide a user-centric notification platform that brings four key benefits to your applications.
+The Microsoft Graph notifications platform provides a user-centric notification offering that brings five key benefits to your applications.

 Effortlessly target your user for notification delivery across different endpoints

 You can use the notifications API to target a personal Microsoft account or a work or school Azure Active Directory (Azure AD) account to deliver notifications.
-The platform distributes this notification to all user endpoints running your application or service, including Windows UWP, Android, and iOS.
+The platform distributes this notification to all user endpoints running your application or service, including Windows UWP, iOS, Android, and web endpoints.
 This capability helps maximize outreach by ensuring appropriate notifications can reach your target, wherever they are.

 Easily manage notifications across endpoints